Effective: January 4, 2024

-Employ Intelligence, Inc. (known as “TalentEi”) uses a variety of personal information to match job candidates with potential employers and employment opportunities.
+Employ Intelligence, Inc. (known as “TalentEI”) uses a variety of personal information to match job candidates with potential employers and employment opportunities.
 Without access to personal information, our service would not be possible.
-We take seriously our responsibility to protect your personal data and to fairly administer your privacy rights in accordance with the law.
+We take seriously our responsibility to protect your personal data and engage in fair privacy practices.

 1. Scope and Applicability